 There are several museums that have researched and brought together information and artifacts related to the original Separatists and the 102 passengers of the Mayflower who became the Pilgrim Fathers.

-In the United Kingdom the Bassetlaw Museum in Retford in Nottinghamshire and Gainsborough Old Hall have researched the origins of the local Separatists and their subsequent leadership roles as Mayflower Pilgrims.
+In the United Kingdom the Bassetlaw Museum and Mayflower Pilgrims Visitor Centre in Retford in Nottinghamshire and Gainsborough Old Hall have researched the origins of the local Separatists and their subsequent leadership roles as Mayflower Pilgrims.
 Bassetlaw Museum has some archive material relating to the subject.
 At Doncaster there is the Doncaster Museum & Art Gallery and the Doncaster Archives.

 Our Association Historian, Sue Allan, has recently published three new Brewster related books,‘In Search of Scrooby Manor’, ‘James Brewster, Bawtry Chapel & A Trybe of Wicked People’, and ‘William Brewster- The Making of a Pilgrim’ which are all full of new research and information not seen before.

 Dr. Jeremy Bangs, Director of the American Pilgrim Museum Leiden and one of the leading Mayflower Pilgrim historians, has recently published a comprehensive new book – ‘Strangers and Pilgrims, Travellers and Sojourners.
 Leiden and the Foundations of Plymouth Plantation’ which provides extensive detail on the heritage of the local Separatists and their reasons for leaving England for Holland.

 Boston on the East coast of Lincolnshire has a strong heritage link to the Separatists who were once held in the Boston Guildhall cells after their failed escape attempt in 1607..
 Plymouth in Devon is twinned with Plymouth, Massachusetts.